The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

+\begin{proof} The morphism $\Graphs^{\varepsilon}_{A}(U) \to \GG{A}(U)$ preserves the filtration by construction.
 If a graph has internal vertices, then its image in $\GG{A}(U)$ is of strictly lower filtration unless the graph is a forest (i.e.\ a product of trees).
-But trees have leaves, therefore by \Cref{lemma.weak-vanishing} and the formula defining $\Graphs_{A} \to \GG{A}$ they are mapped to zero in $\GG{A}(U)$ anyway.
-It's clear that the rest of the morphism preserves filtrations exactly, and so is given on the associated graded complex as stated in the lemma. \end{proof}
+But trees have leaves, therefore by Corollary~\ref{cor.weak-vanishing} and the formula defining $\Graphs^{\varepsilon}_{A} \to \GG{A}$ they are mapped to zero in $\GG{A}(U)$ anyway.
+It is clear that the rest of the morphism preserves filtrations exactly, and so is given on the associated graded complex as stated in the lemma. \end{proof}